Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Absence of online booking

-Users must call or email to make reservations, leading to longer wait times and inconvenience - especially for after-hours bookings.
-An online booking system allowing 24/7 reservations would solve this.
+Users had to call or email to make reservations, leading to longer wait times and inconvenience - especially for after-hours bookings.
+A 24/7 online booking system would solve this.

 02